Basics: How WordPress handles blog posts and archives

 - Posts, which contain the blog content topics.
 Each Post produces a separate blog post.

-- Index and archive pages, which WordPress generates to organize and display lists of Posts.
+- Index (Posts page) and archive pages, which WordPress generates to organize and display lists of Posts.

 Note: In the WordPress admin panel, Posts are located in a different section from Pages, so we'll refer to those formal categories by using a capital P.

 Posts have the following properties by default:

 - WordPress organizes Posts in reverse chronological order.

 - You can assign categories and tags to Posts.